 the enlarged sound hole option is an interesting thought ?
 Since I'm ordering it I could request that ?
 Do you have any pictures ?

-Quote from: superdave517 on Today at 06:51:23 AMthe enlarged sound hole option is an interesting thought ?
+Quote from: superdave517 on May 03, 2026, 06:51:23 AMthe enlarged sound hole option is an interesting thought ?
 Since I'm ordering it I could request that ?
 Do you have any pictures ?

 I'm curious about that enlarged SH as well.
 Usually those are found on the -50 and -60 models, though Larrivee is known for throwing curve balls at certain models from time to time.
 Is it a custom build, Koamon?